kushalyellamraju-TW/profile-portfolio/Book Purchase from Amazon User Guide.md

 1. Choose the payment options and click **Use this payment method**.<img src="Images/Payment method.png" width="600">

 2. You will be able to view your **Delivery Address**, **Payment method**, **Offers**, and **Review items** and delivery with relevant delivery information.
-Review it once and click Place your order.
+Review it once and click **Place your order**.

 <img src="Images/Final checkout.png" width="600">
-3. The order will be placed, and a confirmation message will be displayed.
+4. The order will be placed, and a confirmation message will be displayed.
 Also, you will be receiving a confirmation message to your mobile.